ducandu/spygame/docs/how_to_build_a_platformer_with_spygame.rst

 -------------------------

 We are now ready to create our python program in which we will load the tmx file and then play the level.
-All the hard stuff was already done in the tmx file, all we have to do now is:
+All the hard stuff was already done in the tmx file.
+All we have to do now is:

 - Create a new python file in your project's directory (the one in which you have the images/ and data/ folders).
 Name the new file "tutorial.py"
 - Start coding: